cetmix/cetmix-tower/cetmix_tower_server/README.rst

 Commands
 ========

-- Execute SSH commands on remote servers
+- Run SSH commands on remote servers
 - Run Python code on the Tower Odoo server
 - Run Flight Plan from command
 - Render commands using variables